 ProProfs Survey Maker helps collect feedback with in-app surveys and one-click polls to keep the users engaged.
 It also helps collect reviews and ratings for the app and embed surveys on your website and mobile app.

 In-app feedback is valuable for understanding how people are using your app.
-It can help you identify pain points, understand what features or content they’re looking for, and even find out what’s confusing them.
+It can help you identify pain points, understand what features or content they’re looking for, and even discover what’s confusing them.

 The importance of feedback cannot be overstated.
 It is the lifeblood of any product and the best way to improve it.
-Getting feedback from users is not always easy, however.
-The best practices for gathering user feedback in apps are discussed above.
+Remember, not all feedback will be positive.
+Negative feedback can be particularly useful for highlighting areas that need improvement.
+It's essential to handle all feedback professionally and constructively.

 Improve User Engagement with In-App Feedback Tools